 The subject teacher remains responsible for working with the child on a daily basis.
 The subject teacher must work closely with the teaching assistant or specialist teacher to ensure that any intervention which requires 1:1 or group teaching away from the class does not create a gap in another area of learning.

 All interventions and/or teaching assistant support put in place will be reviewed to assess their effectiveness and impact on the pupil’s progress.
-The House Manager or SENCO will meet with parent/carer to discuss progress made, and further recommendations.
+The Learning Manager, Inclusion co-ordinator or SENDCo will meet with the parent/carer to discuss progress made, and further recommendations.

 If strategies and resources available within school have had little effect over time, there will be a recommendation for the involvement of other agencies as appropriate to ensure that the needs of the individual are being addressed.
 This will be drawn up into an updated plan.
 You can submit your parent and child views via the link below

 Any concerns or complaints about SEN provision by parents or carers should be initially raised informally, whether by e-mail, letter or a telephone call with the SENDCo.